-Myers Briggs is a popular personality testing that places people into 1 of 16 personalities.
-These personalities are based on four spectrums: introversion to extroversion, sensing to intuition, thinking to feeling, and judging to perceiving.
+Myers-Briggs is a popular personality test.
+It places people into one of sixteen personalities.
+The personalities are based on four spectrums: introversion to extroversion, sensing to intuition, thinking to feeling, and judging to perceiving.
 The more you know how the personalities work, the easier it will be to type someone.
-You may have a situation where you can actually have someone take the test, but that may seem awkward to the individual.
+You may have a situation where you can actually have someone take the test.

-There's a couple of things to keep in mind before breaking down the spectrums.
-There's also personality families, so to speak.
-There's four main groups where personalities belong: the artisans SP, idealists NF, thinkers NT, and strategists SJ.
+There are a couple of things to keep in mind before breaking down the spectrums.
+There are also personality families, so to speak.
+There are four main groups where personalities belong: the artisans (SP), idealists (NF), thinkers (NT), and strategists (SJ).

 Breaking Down Introversion and Extroversion

 Extroverts tend to be more at the center of parties.
 They have a busy schedule that revolves around people.
-They want to know what's going on, who's popular, and how they can get people included.
-They're not always friendly as they may have more of a manager like personality, but they tend to thrive off social interactions.
-A lot of extroverts like to talk, be in many different social circles, and thrive on gossip.
-Depending on other parts of their personality, they make like being center stage and have less of a problem expressing themselves openly.
-Extroverts like to be seen and heard.
-They like to share their ideas.
-They're usually engaging people who smile, make affirmative body language, and can multitask around several people in a sitting.
-An extrovert may show signs of depression or loneliness if they are taken away from people for too long.
-It might be difficult for them to cope, like in winter, though they might not be sure why.
+They want to know what’s going on, who’s popular, and how they can get people included.
+They’re not always friendly, but they tend to thrive off social interactions.
+A lot of extroverts like to talk, be in several different social circles, and have people visit them at their home.

 Spends a great deal of time seeking social interaction